EddieTGH/kalshi_lite_frontend/docs/caching-strategy.md

 ## Overview

-This document describes the caching strategy implemented for the "Your Bets" and "Browse Bets" tabs in the dashboard.
+This document describes the caching strategy implemented for all three tabs in the dashboard: **Your Bets**, **Browse Bets**, and **Leaderboard**.
 The goal is to provide instant tab switching without loading spinners while keeping data fresh through background updates.

 ## Problem Statement

 **Before caching:**
 - Switching between tabs showed a "Loading..." spinner every time
+- Each tab maintained its own data fetching and refresh intervals
 - Users had to wait for data to refetch even if they just viewed it seconds ago
+- Leaderboard had duplicate 30-second refresh logic
 - This created a poor user experience and unnecessary API calls

 **After caching:**
-- Tabs display cached data immediately when switching (no loading spinner)
+- **All three tabs** display cached data immediately when switching (no loading spinner)
-- Data stays fresh through background refreshing every 30 seconds
+- Data stays fresh through a single centralized background refresh every 30 seconds
-- User actions (placing bets, etc.) trigger silent updates that don't disrupt the UI
+- User actions (placing bets, etc.) trigger silent updates that update all tabs at once
+- Leaderboard uses the same `partyMembers` data that betting tabs need

 ## Architecture